-Nurol's ESG Credit Impact Score is moderately negative (CIS-3), reflecting the impact of high social risks and moderately negative governance risks on the rating to date.
+Nurol's CIS-3 reflects the impact of high social risks and moderately negative governance risks on the rating to date.
 The bank's governance is constrained by the 100% ownership of Nurol Holding, a family-owned holding corporate, which elevates governance risks, as well as high related party lending exposures.